Black Man with a Horn: Plot

-The story opens with a quotation from a letter written by Lovecraft on 7-23-'34.
-By omitting the word "kitten" it is made to suggest something hideous.
+The story opens with a quotation from a letter written by Lovecraft on July 23, 1934.
+By omitting the word "kitten", it is made to suggest something hideous.

-In the story, an author — whose literary career has been in the shadow of H. P. Lovecraft and modeled after Lovecraft Circle member Frank Belknap Long — becomes involved in a mystery after a chance encounter with a missionary named Mortimer while traveling on an airplane.
+The story's narrator is an author, whose literary career has been in the shadow of H. P. Lovecraft.
+The author is modeled after Lovecraft Circle member Frank Belknap Long.

+The author becomes involved in a mystery after a chance encounter with a missionary named Mortimer while traveling on an airplane.
 The missionary, traveling in disguise, is fleeing something he encountered while in Malaysia, and refers to the Chaucha.

 Later, while visiting a museum, the author comes across a reference to the Chaucha.
 The narrator realizes that the Chaucha are actually the Tcho-Tcho, which he had previously thought to be a fictional construct of Lovecraft.
-Slowly, the narrator becomes threatened by a being (possibly an avatar of Nyarlathotep) the Tcho-Tcho worship: a black, fish-like humanoid demon called the Shugoran (roughly "Questing Man") with an appendage that resembles a horn attached to its face.
+Slowly, the narrator becomes threatened by a being, possibly an avatar of Nyarlathotep, that the Tcho-Tcho worship.
+The being is a black, fish-like humanoid demon called the Shugoran (roughly "Questing Man") with an appendage that resembles a horn attached to its face.

 There are implications that the Tcho-Tcho have a practice of growing something within human bodies, a practice which results in the narrator's brush with a Malaysian on the airplane leaving a treacly smell on his clothing.
-Later, in a museum, the narrator smells the same treacly smell and is told that it is molasses - a pure culture used to grow things.
+Later, in a museum, the narrator smells the same treacly smell and is told that it is molasses, a pure culture used to grow things.

-The narrator's attempts to track down what has happened to Mortimer, after Mortimer goes missing during a hurricane.
+The narrator attempts to track down what has happened to Mortimer, after Mortimer goes missing during a hurricane.
 A disturbing clue turns up in his bedroom.

 The story ends with his frightened next door neighbor having seen a black face at her window, something like a man wearing a gas mask or a snorkel.
 The narrator wonders how long it will be until the thing comes for him.